cs100/template-lab-02-git-flow/README.md

 }
 ```

-### Issue Tracking

-This is a good time to learn about the Issues tab under every GitHub repository.

-We see that Partner 1 added the fibonacci function, but there is no way to use it in main.
-Let's fix that!

-Partner 2 should go to the Issues tab and open a new issue.
-Title it "Fibonacci Not Outputting".
-On the right, assign Partner 2 (through their GitHub) and label the issue "invalid".
-Add a description you see fit, then submit the issue.
-We'll come back to this later.

 ### The Second Branch

 Partner 2 should add the following user prompt in the main function in `main.cpp`: